 And here’s the problem: The RAX200 is not $100 better than the RAX120.

-Indeed, this top-of-the-line home networking device has an extra 5GHz band but less raw power and slower wired connection.
+Indeed, this top-of-the-line home networking device has an extra 5GHz band but less raw power and a slower wired connection.
 Also, you’ll only see its real benefits if most (or all) of your clients — and you need to have many of them — support Wi-Fi 6.
-So, the RAX200 is ahead of its time, by a year or two.
+So, the RAX200 is ahead of its time by a year or two.